mergeability/mergeable/docs/configuration.rst

 when:
     specify webhook event(s) in which to process the validation
+name:
+    a friendly name which appears on the PR for the associated check
 filter:
     specify a series of optional filters to be checked and only runs validators if they are passing
 validate: